-Science is the key to overcome infertility
+Science is the key to overcoming infertility

-The ReproUnion project aims at strengthening the research within reproductive medicine in the Oresund region.
-A key factor is to identify synergies in the region which will enhance the already existing research to a new level.
-This implicates finding new collaboration opportunities across research fields but equally important is it to identify collaboration partners across the Oresund bridge to connect and develop the region’s main competences.
-Ultimately, the ReproUnion project seeks to solve five major global challenges within reproductive medicine by bringing together basic research, clinical research, and epidemiological research in a Challenge-based concept.
+ReproUnion aims at strengthening the research within reproductive medicine in the Oresund region.
+A key factor is to identify synergies, which will enhance the already existing research and develop it to a new level.
+This entails finding new collaboration opportunities across research fields, but it is equally important to identify collaboration partners across the Oresund bridge, to connect and develop competences in the region.

 With joint forces, a unique infertility register and biobank is being established.
-This will be a valuable tool in the work of increasing the understanding of basic reproductive mechanisms, finding causes of infertility, and thereby, enabling future initiatives to improve current assisted reproductive techniques and even to prevent infertility, as well as getting valuable insights into how infertility potentially can function as a marker for later health and the risk of developing chronic diseases.
+The ReproUnion Biobank & Infertility Cohort (RUBIC) will be a valuable tool to increase the understanding of basic reproductive mechanisms, finding causes of infertility, and thereby, enabling future initiatives to improve current assisted reproductive techniques.
+RUBIC will also provide valuable insights into how infertility potentially can function as a marker for later health and the risk of developing chronic diseases.

 With this Challenge-based concept, ReproUnion is strengthening the collaboration between the universities, hospitals and the life science industry in the Oresund region, creating the best possible conditions for life science research and innovation based on one of the region’s scientific strongholds; reproductive medicine.
 Together, we can overcome infertility.